JamJuiceCreative/T1A3---Terminal-Application/README.md

 * Incorporate some Error Handling within.
 ### Feature 5.
 Bonus Content;
 I designed my program to basically account for any user input either being accepted or returning invalid selection statements, so it's impossible for the user to throw an error and break the program.
 I added a bonus feature to demonstrate my understanding of Error Handling using the try/except statements.
-* Design a function that deliberatly throws a ValueError.
-User input asks for name but actually requires an intiger.
+* Design a function that deliberately throws a ValueError.
+User input asks for name, but in-fact requires an integer.
 * Instead of breaking the program except statement executes a read file function that displays a secret message from a text file.
 So it incorporates a little bit more file handling as well so it's 2 birds with one stone.
 ### Feature 6.
 Game Menu;
 * Determine the games features.